andreybicalho/VaultMantleDoc/README.md

 ## 3. Adding the `MotionWarpingComponent` to the your `Character`

+Just simple add the `MotionWarpingComponent` to your Blueprint Character:

 ![alt text](image-3.png)

-## 4. Setting up the Gameplay Ability System
+## 4. Setting up the Gameplay Ability System (GAS)

-For the sake of simplifying things a bit, let's setup the gameplay ability system (`AbilitySystemComponent`) in the `Character`.
+For the sake of simplifying things a bit, let's set up the `Gameplay Ability System Component` in the `Character`.
 First, add the necessary dependencies to the project:

 ### Add the following dependencies to `YourProject.Build.cs`:
 ```csharp